rhys-okane/mock-appsync-test-tool/README.md

 # Mock AppSync Test Tool

-> A simple solution for interacting with AppSync Resolves ran locally
+> A simple solution for interacting with AppSync Resolvers ran locally

 ## Requirements